ansarilaith/laith-taha/EZIoT_SDK/README.md

 1. **Huge Data** - Nope.
 You only get 6 fields to post data, and only one allows a long string.
 So, you can post temperature, humidity, readings, counts, status, et cetera, and if you need you can put some JSON into the `data4` field.
 That's mainly what IoT needs to do.
 And don't forget that the `eziot.link` API will add those extras items (timestamps, ip address, id numbers).

 1. **User Support** - Not really.
 It's a super-simple, basically-free, service.
 It's also tested and known to work if used as intended.
 It's being used everyday by people all over the place.
-If you're having trouble, the best best is to read the docs again.
+If you're having trouble, the best thing is to read the docs again.
 Or you can check my [Patreon](https://www.patreon.com/claytondarwin) account and send me a message.

 ## What About Privacy and Security?